AeromonOy/.github/.github/ISSUE_TEMPLATE/bug_report.md

+---
+name: Bug report
+about: Something isn't working as it should
+title: ''
+labels: bug
+assignees: ''
+---

 ### Description

 Write a description of the change required.
 Typically includes the reason for the change and a rough overview of the task.
 Do not duplicate the content from the sections below.